WindPT/WindPT/README.md

 If you find any bugs or mistakes, please let me know by submitting issues or making pull requests.

-**You should create a directory named `torrent` with mask 0755 under the root of PHPWind manually if php have no permission to `write`.**
+* You should create a directory named `torrent` with mask 0755 under the root of PHPWind manually if php have no permission to `write`.
+* This extension and its bundled theme should be enabled manually on the Dashboard of PHPWind.

 ```
 /